Klimatbyran/klimatkollen/.github/ISSUE_TEMPLATE/enhancement.md

 **Description**
 What would you like to be done?

+**Motivation**
+What goals for klimatkollen would this help achieve?

 **Definition of Done**
 Clarify how one can tell that the issue is completed.
 What behavior is in place / how does the code or data look like?